|

 sanity or otherwise of people facing a potential death penalty as evidenced by

 the case of Ruth Ellis, the last woman to be hanged in Britain.
+Ruth could well be classed

-Ruth could well be classed as abnormal (click here for the full
+as abnormal (click here

-details of her case).
-Arrested
+for the full details of her case).

-and night.
+under observation day and night.
 The Principal Medical Officer, M. R. Penry

 Williams, examined her and interviewed her twice, but found no evidence of